Stud Framing and Timber Framework

 Sole plates, studs and battens · Linear metre calculation · Dimensions and fixings

 Many building materials are sold by the linear metre (lm) — studs, plates, joists, battens, trim and channels.
 Calculating the correct quantity of linear metres is fundamental to planning framing and non-load-bearing partitions.
 This guide gives a practical overview of common sizes, stud centres, fixings and common calculation mistakes.
+It is an estimating guide for non-load-bearing partitions and general internal framing: the linear-metre maths is the same everywhere, but the sizes, grades, headers and connections for any load-bearing wall, floor joist or beam must come from a structural design or a documented system — not a rule of thumb.

 What is sold by the linear metre?